Multiple Team Setup

 example-name

-, the owner can be referenced using the team nameowner-cap-example-name
+, reference the owner using theowner-cap-example-name

-and the maintainers asmaintainers-cap-example-name
+team and the maintainers asmaintainers-cap-example-name

 _defaults.yml